 Research

-My research takes a highly interdisciplinary approach to investigate fundamental social, ethical, and legal issues that concern our contemporary society through the lens of Renaissance humanism.
+My research takes a highly interdisciplinary approach to investigate fundamental ethical, social and legal issues that concern our contemporary society through the lens of Renaissance humanism.
+I am a graduate in Modern Languages (Italian) from Balliol College, University of Oxford, where I studied for my BA Hons degree, and Master of Studies degree.

 The Ethics of Loyalty: Justice, Trust and the Pursuit of Certainty in the works of Leon Battista Alberti (1404-1472)

-My intellectual interests centre on justice, trust, loyalty and certainty in social and economic networks, taking a comparative approach to consider innovative solutions to contemporary challenges.
-I am regularly invited to speak at international academic and industry conferences on justice, loyalty and social punishment, and publish articles in international journals and publications.
+My intellectual interests centre on loyalty, trust, certainty, and innovation in social and economic networks, taking a comparative approach to propose original solutions to contemporary challenges.
+I have been invited to speak at a number of international academic and industry conferences, and regularly publish articles in international journals and publications.
 I also have a strong interest in public engagement and impact outreach, presenting talks and writing extensively for industry and public-facing journals aimed at wider audiences.

 Academic activities